compbiolabucf/STGAT/README.md

    - ST
       - wsi (Whole slide images of the ST samples in '.jpg/'.jpeg'/'.tiff' format)
       - coords (Files containing the coordinates of the spots of those samples ('.csv' format) with column names)
-      - gene_exp (Files which contains the gene expression of the spots for the ST samples ('.csv' format)
+      - gene_exp (Files which contains the gene expression of the spots for the ST samples ('.csv' format) with gene names as the column names)
+      - clinical (Files containing the tumor label of the spots for the ST samples ('.csv' format))
     - TCGA
-      - tcga_exp.csv (Single '.csv' file contatining the bulk gene expression of the TCGA samples)
+      - tcga_exp.csv (Single '.csv' file contatining the bulk gene expression of the TCGA samples with gene names as the column names)
       - wsi (Whole slide images of the TCGA samples ('.svs' format))

 Format for the files contatining the gene expression should be: